-Depending on the country, costs of IVF with donor eggs are different.
+Depending on the country, cost of IVF with donor eggs is different.
 Most fertility clinics have free specialist consultations so you can know what the best option will be.
-Sometimes two IVF clinics in one country have a big difference in egg donation cost but that usually means that the clinic which is cheaper just doesn’t include all the additional costs like medication or some tests.
-So before you choose what you think is the cheaper clinic make inquiries and check if everything you need is included in IVF price.
+Sometimes two IVF clinics in one country have a big difference in the cost of IVF with donor eggs but that usually means the clinic which is cheaper just doesn’t include all the additional costs like medication or some tests.
+So before you choose what you think is the cheaper clinic make inquiries and check if everything you need is included in the IVF price.
 Otherwise later you can come into a sad realization that you will spend more than you would in the other fertility clinic you thought was a little too expensive.
-That doesn’t mean you shouldn’t look for a cheaper IVF with donor eggs!
+That doesn’t mean you shouldn’t look for low cost egg donor programs!
 What we are saying you should look into egg donation prices and what the prices include.

 First of all, you need to find the best destination.
 Of course if there’s a great, reasonably priced IVF clinic locally this will probably be the best option.
-However, depending on where you live you might just make a better deal going abroad to undergo egg donation treatment.
-For example in the USA the cost of single IVF cycle is about $9,000 while in Brazil and other South American countries IVF with donor eggs may cost almost half less!
-Also the IVF with fresh donor cycle in US costs from $25,000 to $45,000 and there are a lot IVF clinics abroad where you would pay half of this price or even less.
+However, depending on where you live you might just make a better deal going abroad to undergo low cost egg donor programs.
+For example, in the USA the cost of egg donor IVF cycle is about $9,000 while in Brazil and other South American countries the cost of IVF with donor eggs may be almost half less!
+Also the IVF with fresh donor eggs cycle in the US costs from $25,000 to $45,000 and there are a lot of IVF clinics abroad where you would pay half of this price or even less.
 In Span the average cost of donor egg IVF is EUR6,500, in Czech Republic – EUR – 5400, in Greece EUR5,500.